3-manifolds/SnapPy/doc-source/installing.rst

 If you write Python programs on a Macintosh or Windows system, you may wish to install SnapPy as a Python module.
-After installing Python 2.6 and setuptools, you may install a SnapPy module from your Terminal application or Command Prompt with the command::
+After installing Python 2.6 or 2.7 and setuptools, you may install a SnapPy module from your Terminal application or Command Prompt with the command::

-    python -m easy_install -U -f http://snappy.computop.org/get  snappy
+    python -m easy_install -U -f http://snappy.computop.org/get
+    snappy

+Note: For Python 2.7 on OS X you should to use the installer which works for OS X versions 10.3 and up, not the one for 10.5 and up;
+SnapPy's graphical features may not work with the latter installer.

 Virtual Environment
 -----------------------------------